 Preliminary Fuel Filter

-This type of filter is fitted in between fuel tank and fuel feed pump.
+This type of filter is fitted in between the fuel tank and fuel feed pump.
 This filter consists of a single bowl, in which a perforated tube is fitted centrally.

 Secondary Fuel Filter